 - Business interruption insurance is another option to consider as it will help cover costs should your organization be forced to temporarily close for a covered reason.

 - Both business property insurance and business personal property insurance are also smart types of protection to consider.
 The former helps cover your building should it become destroyed or damaged, while the latter may work to cover damages to the items inside your building.

 All of the insurance options listed above, except workers’ compensation, may be purchased in one policy called a Business Owner’s Policy and offers immense peace of mind should a situation occur that’s beyond your control.

 8. Create a marketing plan, hire employees, and more

 For some business owners, tasks like creating a marketing plan, setting an advertising budget, and more might be something they wish to tackle later on down the road.
 Depending on the industry you’re in, you may already have a wealth of customers who are counting down the days until you open your doors, and these items can be addressed when it makes the most sense.

 Others might find that now’s as good of a time as any to develop their business website, print up business cards, and create a social media presence to generate buzz around their services.
 Since you’ve already made a business plan, you’ll know which of these tasks you should take on at this point.

-Unless you’re running a sole proprietorship or a partnership, you’ll eventually want to hire your first employee as well.
+Unless you’re running a sole proprietorship or a partnership, you’ll eventually want get to hiring your first employee in California as well.
 The Employment Development Department has a wealth of information that can help you hire employees, as there are specific forms to complete and several steps in the process to ensure you’re complying with state requirements.